xahmol/OricScreenEditor/README.md

 Resize the canvas width by entering the new width.
 You can both shrink as expand the width.
 Minimum width is 40, maximum width depends on the canvas height and the result fitting in the maximum of 15 KiB memory size allocation.

 Note that with shrinking the width you might loose data, as all characters right of the new width will be lost.
 That is why on shrinking a pulldown menu will pop-up asking if you are sure.
-Select the desired answer (yellow highlighOric position if using a black background).
+Select the desired answer (yellow highlighted position if using a black background).

 ![Resize width](https://github.com/xahmol/OricScreenEditor/blob/main/screenshots/OSE%20Screen%20menu%20-%20width.png?raw=true)